prerak104/internal_youtube/README.md

 Method by which the project works:

 There are two tables created using mySQL:
-1. table2 : Contains columns:
+1. table2 : Contains columns:user &  pass

-  user        pass

-2. table5 : Contains Columns:

-  id          image         access(contains list of usernames having access to the file)
+2. table5 : Contains Columns:id ,image & access(contains list of usernames having access to the file)